rbh546/Ship-Iceberg-Classification/README.md

 ## Data

-The data comes as NumPy arrays and has the follwing fields.
+The data comes as NumPy arrays and has the follwing fields:

 id - the id of the image